 The Kansas City Area Transportation Authority (KCATA) operates RideKC bus service, the MAX Bus Rapid Transit, RideKC Freedom paratransit service for the elderly and disabled, and RideKC Van vanpool service.

-Your safety and security is a top priority at The Metro.
+Your safety and security is a top priority at RideKC.
 We have taken steps to ensure the safety and security of our transit system.

 All Metro buses are designated as Safe Places for children and young adults.
 Safe Place is a nationwide program that sets up public locations as a network of places where youth in crisis can get immediate help.

 Whether you’re at a park and ride lot or a bus stop, there are actions you can take to keep yourself and others safe.